Causality is Key for Interpretability Claims to Generalise: Position: Interpretability Requires Identifiable Causal Quantities

 \textbf{Identifiability in CRL.} The field of causal representation learning (CRL, \citealt{scholkopf2021toward}) focuses on identifiable learning of causal variables.
 Concretely, CRL generally assumes that some ground-truth human-interpretable latent variables $\rvc \in \sR^{d_c}$ produce observations $\rvx$ via an unknown generative process $g : \sR^{d_c} \rightarrow \sR^{d_x}$.
 The underlying variables $\rvc$ are considered to be causal variables since we can imagine intervening on them as humans.
 The goal of CRL is to develop assumptions about the observations or generative function $g$ to render the unmixing function $\rvc = g^{-1}(\rvx)$ identifiable up to a simple equivalence class (\eg permutation and rescaling of $\rvc$).
 Typically, identifiability requires observations gathered under multiple interventions on the latents $\rvc$ to learn both the latent factors and their causal structure.

 \textbf{Applying CRL to pretrained LLM activations.} CRL methods offer a way to learn the map $\mathbf{h}^{(l)} := \phi^{(l)}(\mathbf{a}^{(l)})$ to reinterpret activations $\mathbf{a}^{(l)}$ in a coordinate system where the axes have causal semantics.
 Indeed, recent papers \citep{joshi2025identifiablesteeringsparseautoencoding, geiger2025causal, goyal2025causal, marconato2023interpretability, rajendran2024causal, song2025llm} have already begun developing sufficient assumptions to identify some concept classes from observations reflecting natural concept variation.
-The practical question is whether the assumptions guaranteeing identifiability are guaranteed hold in practice, and whether the resulting equivalence class suffices for the task at hand.
+The practical question is whether the assumptions under which identifiability is guaranteed hold when deployed, and whether the resulting equivalence class suffices for the task at hand.
 While making these assumptions explicit and testing design choices against them may require extra effort upfront, they provide a practical payoff: identifiability guarantees can reduce experimentation costs by specifying how a claim is supported, independent of model size, data scale, or compute.

 \textbf{Concrete Example.} Sparse shift autoencoders (SSAEs) \citet{joshi2025identifiablesteeringsparseautoencoding} leverage paired samples that reflect diverse perturbations to an unknown number of concepts.
-The identifiability result guarantees the perturbed latents are identified up to permutations and scaling.
-If SSAEs are trained on data reflecting changes to human notions of target concepts (\eg, sentiment), such concepts are provably recovered.
+The identifiability result guarantees the varied latents observed in data are identified up to permutations and scaling.
+If SSAEs are trained on data that reflecting changes to human notions of target concepts (\eg, sentiment), such concepts are provably recovered.
 However, if the naturally occurring perturbations always jointly affect, \eg, sentiment and topic, the identified quantities will not reflect sentiment or topic separately.
 This interpretation of CRL results can be linked to the idea of affordances, which we describe next.